marcoverpas/EAEPE_summer_school_2024/README.md

 ## 1_Introduction

-Stock-Flow Consistent (SFC) models have gained traction in the laste three decades, finding applications in empirical macroeconomic research by institutions like the [Bank of England](https://www.bankofengland.co.uk/-/media/boe/files/working-paper/2016/a-dynamic-model-of-financial-balances-for-the-uk) and the [Italian Ministry of Economy and Finance](https://www.sciencedirect.com/science/article/abs/pii/S0264999322003509).
+Stock-Flow Consistent (SFC) models have gained traction in the last three decades, finding applications in empirical macroeconomic research by institutions like the [Bank of England](https://www.bankofengland.co.uk/-/media/boe/files/working-paper/2016/a-dynamic-model-of-financial-balances-for-the-uk) and the [Italian Ministry of Economy and Finance](https://www.sciencedirect.com/science/article/abs/pii/S0264999322003509).

 The resurgence of interest in SFC models can be traced back to Wynne Godley's [successful predictions](https://www.levyinstitute.org/publications/seven-unsustainable-processes) of the U.S. crises in 2001 and 2007.
 Godley's work laid the foundation for modern SFC modelling.
 These models, rooted in national accounts and flow of funds, integrate financial and real aspects of the economy, allowing for the identification of unsustainable processes.